 Go to Bed

 “Go to bed” means go to the bed AND lie down.
 You should only need to say “Go to bed”.
 Put a bed, blanket, or towel 6-10 feet away from you.
 With your dog beside you say “Go to bed!” and then together go to the bed.
 Have your dog lie down on the bed, give her a treat, and praise.
+This can also be done during crate training if you’ve picked the right crate for your puppy.

 Repeat many times.
 Later on, try sending your dog by herself.
 At first, make sure that someone is waiting at the bed with a treat.
 Later, your dog will do it herself, and you will walk over to her while she is lying down and reward her.